ClementNerma/NightOS/docs/specs/shell.md

 | CMDRAW          | Raw bytes          | Raw       | Raw     | Output data, which will be redirected if an output pipe (`>`) is used                                      |
 | CMDOUT          | Typed output       | Raw       | _typed_ | Typed output data, which will be used by [shell scripts](shell-scripting.md))                              |

-The SC/RC identifiers of these pipes are available in the application's [context](applications/context.md).
+The SC/RC identifiers of these pipes are available in the application's [execution context](applications.md#execution-context).

 The process that launched the command gets the ability to: